-During our twenties we’re wired to seek pleasure, and excitement.
-But as we grow, that lust for excitement fades and leaves spot for frontal cortex to do the “planning”.
-But in our twenties planning doesn’t work so well.
+During our twenties, we’re wired to seek pleasure and excitement.
+But as we grow, that lust for excitement fades and leaves a spot for the frontal cortex to do the “planning”.
+But our twenties planning doesn’t work so well.
 Not only due to brain chemistry, but also due to the lack of experience in planning.

 I wasted a lot of time on the lack of orientation, even though I am heavily leaning towards planning.
 But one thing that kept me on the good path is the passionate focus that was coming from passion.
-I would get addicted with one thing, and I would insanely repeat that thing, until I would get good at it.
-Get satisfaction of completing something.
+I would get addicted to one thing, and I would insanely repeat that thing until I would get good at it.
+Get the satisfaction of completing something.

-But usually this passion would only last for a while, up to a year or two.
-Than, I would move on to the next challenge.
+But usually, this passion would only last for a while, up to a year or two.
+Then, I would move on to the next challenge.
 And that activity shifting while it is good for personal development, it is not that great for becoming really amazing at something.